-Bible Bowl Participation.
-Students who have participated in at least three years of Bible Bowl will receive \$1,000 a year for four years.
+Free Methodist Bible Quizzing Participation.
+Students who have participated in at least three years of the Free Methodist Bible Quizzing (at local, regional, or National Level) will receive \$1,000 a year for four years.
 Certificates must be presented to the Financial Aid Office for verification.
-Maximum award is \$1,000 per academic year per award.
+If the student qualifies for a National Level Free Methodist Bible Quizzing Participation scholarship.